 Students are expected to arrive at their assigned classes on time.
-Those students who fail to arrive on time shall receive a penalty determined by the teacher.
+Students who fail to arrive on time shall receive a penalty determined by the teacher.
 Students who are habitually tardy shall be referred to the office for disciplinary measures.
+Tardies and absences are recorded based on the following schedule: